butoialexandra/Clustering-EMNIST/README.md

 ### Assignment 1: Unsupervised Learning
 #### Alexandra-Cristina Butoi

 The file "Assignment1.ipynb" contains all the code required in order the reproduce the results from the report.
+Each experiment was run using 10 different initial conditions (10 different seeds) and the results were averaged.
+In order to change the initial conditions, you need to change the seed.

 There are several steps that must be followed, indicated by the sub-headings in the notebook:

 1. Import libraries: Run the cell that imports libraries.